oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

 ### Step 4: Deploy the application

-Optionally, if you have a WebLogic 15.1.1 domain available, deploy the WebLogic Cafe Example application using your standard deployment tools.
+Optionally, if you have a WebLogic 15.1.1 domain available, deploy the WebLogic Cafe example application using your standard deployment tools.